grea09/color/article/article.md

 To resolve the problem we either replace $f$ with a saviour, i.e. a fluent in $eff(a_i) \cap pre(a_j)$ that isn't already provided, or we delete the link all together.

 ### Interference defects
 This kind of defects is not as toxic as the illegal ones: they won't make the plan unsolvable but they can still cause performance drops in POP execution.
-These can appear more often in regular POP results as they are not targeted by standard implementations. **Il faudrait préciser pour chaque defaut suivant, pourquoi ils entraine des diminutions de performance de POP**
+These can appear more often in regular POP results as they are not targeted by standard implementations. **Il faudrait préciser pour chaque defaut suivant, pourquoi ils entrainent des diminutions de performance de POP**

 #### Redundant links
 This defect can happen in POP generated plans to some extends.
 A redundant link have a transitive equivalent of longer length.
 It means that a link $a_i \to a_j$ is redundant if and only if it exists another path from $a_i$ to $a_j$ of length greater to $1$.
 Since POP relies on those additional links, this part focus on removing the ones that were generated for threat removal purpose to simplify the plan. **manque ici un example ou explication: si POP est basé sur ces liens additionnels, n'est-ce pas un risque de les enlever ?
-Et enlever des liens générés pour résoudre des menaces ne va-t-il pas faire réapparaitre ces menaces ?**
+Et enlever des liens générés pour résoudre des menaces ne va-t-il pas faire réapparaitre ces menaces ?
+Quel est le gain à enlever les liens redondants ?**

 #### Competing causal links
 Causal links can be found to compete with one another.
-This can't happen in POP but won't be fixed by the algorithm.
 A competing link $a_i \xrightarrow{f} a_k$ competes with another link $a_j \xrightarrow{f} a_k$ if it provides the same fluent to the same action.
+This cannot happen in ** classical POP algorithm so it is not handled by it (plutôt que "but won't be fixed by the algorithm"**. **préciser pourquoi ces liens diminuent les perf de POP.
+Peut être faire le lien avec le besoin d'enlever l'action la moins intéressant, dont tu parles dans la suite mais on ne voit pas vraiment le lien ...**

-In order to prune the less useful actions we need to remove the less interesting link.
-In order to elect the best one we compare their respective providing action.
+In order to prune the least useful actions **?**, we need to remove the least interesting link.
+In order to elect the best one **link ?**, we compare their respective providing action.
 We choose the link having the providing action with the smaller outgoing degree in the planning graph. **preciser outgoing degree** This indicates that the action is participating to more other actions.
 If both actions have the same outgoing degree then we remove the action with the most incoming degree **? je ne comprends pas**.
-This means that we remove the more needy action **je ne comprends pas**. **Paragraph pas clair, à reprendre et avec un example**
+This means that we remove the more needy action **je ne comprends pas**.

+**Paragraph précédent pas clair, à reprendre et avec un example**

 #### Useless actions
 Actions can sometimes have no use in a plan as they don't contribute to it.
 It is the case of orphans actions (actions without any links) and **(proposition de changement de phrase:) of dead end actions in a completed plan (action with no outgoing path to the goal) **.
 We also consider useless actions that have no effects (except the goal step).